telerik/document-processing-docs/libraries/radpdfprocessing/features/search.md

 ### SearchResult class

-All of the above methods returns one or more instances of the **SearchResult** class.
+All of the above methods return one or more instances of the **SearchResult** class.
 This class exposes the following public members that provide information about the results.

 * **TextRange:** An object describing the start and end positions of the match.
 This object exposed the following properties.
     * **StartPosition:** An object that contains the start index and location of the current match.